7-Year-Old Girl Who Lost Home In Woolsey Wildfire Organizes Toy Drive For Other California Children

 “Very quickly she realized that our things were gone, so the day that we lost the house, she said…’Let’s get some toys for the other kids who lost their house.'”

-Moved by her daughter’s generosity, April made some phone calls, and soon enough, with the help of a local radiology clinic, The Sophia’s Wishes toy drive was arranged, in the parking lot of a nearby business park.
+Moved by her daughter’s generosity, April made some phone calls, and soon enough, with the help of a local radiology clinic, The Sophia’s Wishes toy drive was arranged in the parking lot of a nearby business park.
 It was held on Sunday, and by all accounts, it was a raging success.

 #SophiaNovotny, 7, Who Lost Home in #CaliforniaFires Holds Toy Drive for #Kids in Need: 'I Know How It Feels' #CaliforniaWildfires https://t.co/q45HdpBmIP